InfuseAI/primehub-admission/README.md

 - Resource validation, check if certain group/user exceeds the given resource limit.
 - PVC check - Check if a PVC is no longer exists before user pod is allocated.
 - Image mutation - Modify image prefix for air-gapped environment.
+- License Check - Check if a License is valid for current platform.

 ## Enable Admission Webhook